boompig/secret-santa/README.md

 python -m secret_santa --encrypt --live
 ```

-The `--help` is also available and gives additional options.
+The `--help` switch is also available and gives additional options.
 A directory called `data` will be created with files for debugging.

 ## How to test

 - specify the correct `API_BASE_URL` in the test script
-- run `tox` inside the virtualenv
+- run `tox` *outside* the virtualenv